zertyz/reactive-messaging/PLANNING.md

   * Can the same function be overloaded by a different generic parameter?
 If so, a `where` can be added to the responsive variant requiring the item type on the output stream to implement the serialization.
 Anyway... this is too speculative at this point and, probably, impossible to do right now.
   * Is it possible to add a `.to_responsive_stream()` to `Stream`?
 If so, that would be 100% cool!!
+  * The proposed solution above has the benefit of restoring the possibility of "sending a disconnect message", not allowed after removing `ResponsiveMessages`: for this, simply call `.map_to_responsive_stream(|item| (item.to_send, item.to_yield) )` or anything with a better name.

 **(f9)** 2024-01-17: Security -- support SSL/TSL + Client & Server fingerprinting for text & binary transmissions (depends on **(n8)**),
 where fingerprinting is not an alleged number, but one determined by investigating the TCP/IP layers and the security metadata.